How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Choose a spot for your patch

-Decide where you want to sew your patch.
-We recommend avoiding areas with seams because of their thickness.
-This is because you’ll have trouble stitching through them.
+Decide where the patch is to go.
+We recommend avoiding areas with seams, this is because you’ll have trouble stitching through them.
 Nonetheless, it isn’t impossible, so go for it if this is your wish.

 Examine the type of your patch

-Determine whether the patch’s backing can be heat-activated.
+Determine whether the patch’s backing is heat-activated.
 A patch doesn’t need adhesive to be sewn on.
-But why not improve the strength by combining the adhesive with stitches?
+However, why not improve the strength by combining the adhesive with stitches?

 Prepare your backpack

-Wash and dry the backpack.
+Wash and thoroughly dry the backpack.
 Spread it on a flat, hard surface, such as a table.

-Also, this is a perfect time to put your sticker on the previously chosen spot on the backpack to make sure this is the place you want to sew it on.
+This is the time to put your sticker on the previously chosen spot to make sure this is the place you want to sew it on.

 Cover the patch area